 Local Plan policies have been largely successful in delivering the housing requirement in the Core Strategy.
-The current shortfall is a result of the national economic downturn but indicators are that completions will increase significantly over the next few years.
+The current shortfall is partly a result of the national economic downturn but indicators are that completions will increase significantly over the next few years.
 Delivery of housing on the Newbury Racecourse strategic site is well underway and the allocation of Sandleford Park in the Core Strategy and the adoption of an SPD are expected to lead to completions on this site later in the plan period.
-Adoption of the Housing Site Allocations DPD has already led to a number of planning applications and will boost housing supply in the short and medium term.
+Adoption of the Housing Site Allocations DPD has already led to a number of planning permissions on newly allocated sites and will boost housing supply in the short and medium term.